andreaaspesidev/andreaaspesidev.github.io/_posts/2022-06-22-arduino-post1.md

 Each programming language identifies a different way to address the *machine* and tell it what to do.
 A curious reader might wonder why, then there are so many, and not just one.

-Actually for each specific *machine* there is only one that hides behind them all[^3].
-For the moment, we limit ourselves to observe that each programming language has a *power* and an *expressiveness* different from the others.
+Actually, for each *machine* there is only one that hides behind them all[^3].
+For the moment, we limit ourselves to observe that each programming language has a *power* and *expressiveness* different from the others.

-> We tend to make a distinction between `low-level` and `high-level` programming languages.
-As the *level* decreases, we have an increased complexity in explaining how to do a complex operation to the machine, but at the same time we have an increased control over hardware resources.
-This means we can perform the same operation using for example less memory, or do operations that are not directly possible in a *higher* language.
+> We tend to distinguish between `low-level` and `high-level` programming languages.
+As the *level* decreases, we have an increased complexity in explaining how to perform a complex operation to the machine, but at the same time we have an increased control over hardware resources.
+This means we can perform the same operation using - for example - less memory, or do operations not directly possible in a *higher* language.
 {: .prompt-tip}

 [^1]: We call them `formal languages` for this reason.
-[^2]: This is due to the fact that we usually transform more sophisticated languages into simpler ones via `compilation`, as we will see later on.
+[^2]: This is because we usually transform more sophisticated languages into simpler ones via `compilation`, as we will see later on.
 [^3]: We call it `ISA` (`Instruction Set Architecture`): for a specific processing unit it specifies the operation it understands, how to write them and the expected results.

 ## Arduino Resources
 Arduino is mainly composed of:

 - A `CPU`[^4], that is an integrated circuit capable of executing code (the *brain* of Arduino)
-- `Analog and Digital I/O` pins, used by the cpu to interact with the external world
+- `Analog and Digital I/O` pins, used by the CPU to interact with the external world
 - Three types of memory:
   - `Flash memory`, like those of USB sticks, where our code is saved.
   - `SRAM`, where the code *works* during its execution (a sort of spreadsheet)